Aston Villa F.C. Under-21s and Academy: NextGen Series

 The Aston Villa Academy played in both seasons of the now defunct NextGen Series, a tournament for Europe's elite football academies between 2011 and 2013.
 The team was composed of under-18s with up to three under-19s in each matchday squad.
 Having made the quarter-finals in the 2011-12 Series, the academy side captained by Samir Carruthers won the final of the 2012-13 tournament on 1 April 2013 beating Chelsea 2–0, at the Stadio Giuseppe Sinigaglia, in Como, Italy.

 CEE Cup

-Aston Villa sent an under-19 side to the invitational CEE Cup in the Czech Republic for the first time in 2022, competing against the youth sides of elite sides from around the world including Palmeiras, Tigres UANL and Dynamo Kiev.
+Aston Villa sent an under-19 side to the invitational CEE Cup in the Czech Republic for the first time in 2022, competing against the youth sides of elite sides from around the world including Palmeiras, Tigres UANL and Dynamo Kyiv.
 Villa narrowly lost all three of their matches, finishing 6th in the overall rankings, Kerr Smith and Todd Alcock scored for Villa during the competition.

+Stanislav Štrunc Memorial Tournament

+Aston Villa submitted U19 sides to the 2024 and 2025 editions of the Stanislav Štrunc Memorial Tournament held by FC Viktoria Plzeň in the Czech Republic.
+Villa player, Ben Broggio, was named player of the tournament in 2024.